 ORA will contact you within a few days of your DUA request submission to provide a status update.
 Time to execution of the DUA depends on ORA receiving a complete record (including any institutional approvals required), responsiveness of the other party, etc. ORA will work diligently to provide status updates throughout the process.
 You can also check the status of your agreement in MyRap or contact the ORA Contracts team member or Contract Specialist assigned to your department.
 ORA contact and department assignment information can be found here.

-Once your COEUS record is submitted to ORA with all of the required information, a MyRap record will be created and your contract will be assigned to negotiator on the Contracts Team.
+Once your Fibi record is submitted to ORA (or CRC, as appropriate) with all of the required information, a MyRap record will be created and your contract will be assigned to a contract negotiator on the Contracts Team.

-The MRB office assigns contracts to negotiator by Department according to the Department Assignments list found here.
+ORA assigns contracts to negotiators by Department, according to the Department Assignments list found here.

-If your contract is for commercially sponsored clinical research, your contract will be assigned to a negotiator on that team.
+If your contract is for commercially sponsored clinical research, your contract will reviewed and negotiated by the Clinical Research Contracting (CRC) office and will be assigned to a negotiator on that team.
 CRC Contracts Specialists are assigned here.

 No. ORA will negotiate and sign your agreement and workflow to Sponsored Projects Shared Services (SPSS) for post award accounting services.
-For more information, visit this page.
+For more information about invoicing and payments, please visit the SPSS website here.